'Vice' movie explores U.S. Vice President Cheney's 'shadowy' rise to power

-LOS ANGELES, Dec 19 (Reuters) - Shortly after the release of his 2015 Wall Street drama “The Big Short,” writer and director Adam McKay was home sick with the flu and picked up a book about former U.S. Vice President Dick Cheney.
+LOS ANGELES (Reuters) - Shortly after the release of his 2015 Wall Street drama “The Big Short,” writer and director Adam McKay was home sick with the flu and picked up a book about former U.S. Vice President Dick Cheney.

 McKay was fascinated by the power that Cheney quietly amassed behind the scenes of the George W. Bush administration, and he was inspired to write and direct “Vice,” which opens in movie theaters on Christmas, to show how that happened.